 By David Young and Michelle Devane, PA

-Northern Ireland has taken a major stride out of lockdown as many hospitality and retail outlets reopened their doors after four months of closure.
+Many hospitality and retail outlets reopened their doors after four months of closure on Friday.

-Publicans, cafe owner and restaurateurs are now able to trade outdoors, while all non-essential retailers can pull their shutters up once again.
+Publicans, cafe owners and restaurateurs could serve customers outdoors, while all non-essential retailers were able to pull their shutters up once again.

-There were long queues outside popular retail outlets such as Primark in Belfast and Derry from early on Friday morning as hundreds of shoppers returned to city centres.
+There were long queues outside popular retail outlets such as Primark in Belfast from early on Friday morning as hundreds of shoppers returned to the city centre.

-As more economic wheels started turning, the North's Minister for Health Robin Swann announced that the region’s vaccine programme is now open to the 30-34 age group.
+As more economic wheels started turning, there was also positive news on the vaccine front as Health Minister Robin Swann announced the opening of the programme to the 30-34 age group.

-Some limited appointments for people in that cohort will be available at the mass vaccination centre at Belfast’s SSE Arena.
+Some limited appointments for people in that cohort have been made available at the mass vaccination centre at Belfast’s SSE Arena.

-Minister for Economy Diane Dodds welcomed the relaxations on an early morning visit to Belfast’s Victoria Square shopping centre.
+Economy Minister Diane Dodds welcomed the relaxations on a visit to Belfast’s Victoria Square shopping centre.